-Friday – On the first and third Fridays of the month, Rosemary Nissen-Wade is responsible for (in random order of posting) I Wish I'd Written This, a modern or contemporary poem for our community's reading pleasure, often but not always emanating from Australia; The Living Dead, selecting one from a past era, or sometimes a poet more recently deceased; Moonlight Musings, where she reflects on matters poetic and actively invites discussion; and Thought Provokers, poems that invite pondering, and often surprise.
+Friday – On the first and fifth Fridays of the month, Rosemary Nissen-Wade is responsible for (in random order of posting) I Wish I'd Written This, a modern or contemporary poem for our community's reading pleasure, often but not always emanating from Australia; The Living Dead, selecting one from a past era, or sometimes a poet more recently deceased; Moonlight Musings, where she reflects on matters poetic and actively invites discussion; and Thought Provokers, poems that invite pondering, and often surprise.
 Hopefully all of these will spark some wonderful discussions.

 Saturday – Time to catch up with the Friday feature and/or plan ahead for what you will share in the Pantry.